auth0/docs/articles/architecture-scenarios/application/spa-api/part-2.md

 - With RS256 you can implement key rotation without having to re-deploy the API with the new secret.

 ::: note
-For a more detailed overview of the JWT signing algorithms refer to: [JSON Web Token (JWT) Signing Algorithms Overview](https://auth0.com/blog/json-web-token-signing-algorithms-overview/).
+For a more detailed overview of the JWT signing algorithms refer to [JSON Web Token (JWT) Signing Algorithms Overview](https://auth0.com/blog/json-web-token-signing-algorithms-overview/).
 :::

 ## Configure the Scopes

 Once the client has been created you will need to configure the Scopes which clients can request during authorization.

 In the settings for your API, go to the **Scopes** tab.
-In this section you can add all four of the scopes which was discussed before, namely `read:timesheets`, `create:timesheets`, `delete:timesheets`, `approve:timesheets`.
+In this section you can add the scopes for our business case: `read:timesheets`, `create:timesheets`, `delete:timesheets`, and `approve:timesheets`.

 ![Add Scopes](/media/articles/architecture-scenarios/spa-api/add-scopes.png)

 ## Create the Client

-There are four client types in Auth0: __Native__ (used by mobile or desktop apps), __Single Page Web Applications__, __Regular Web Applications__ and __Non Interactive Clients__ (used by CLIs, Daemons, or services running on your backend).
+There are four client types in Auth0:
+- __Native__ (used by mobile or desktop apps),
+- __Single Page Web Applications__,
+- __Regular Web Applications__ and
+- __Non Interactive Clients__ (used by CLIs, Daemons, or services running on your backend).

 For this scenario we want to create a new Client for our SPA, hence we will use Single Page Application as the client type.

 To create a new Client, navigate to the [dashboard](${manage_url}) and click on the [Clients](${manage_url}/#/clients}) menu option on the left.
 Click the __+ Create Client__ button.